bgeraci714/beyond-the-system/README.md

   2a.
 Procedural generation of sections of space with different events per square per map

   2b.
-Semi-randomized events to provide diversity of gameplay (not sure how many we want here, 15+?)
+Semi-randomized events to provide diversity of gameplay with over 20+ events to encounter.

   2c.
-Survival aspects that place greater emphasis on choices in events
+Survival aspects that place greater emphasis on choices in events.

 3. The ending of the game.

   3a.
-You made it to Earth ("Hooray!")
+You made it to Earth.

   3b.
-You got lost and died in space ("Awww")
+You got lost and died in space.

   3c.
 You landed on the earth but didn't get the key information you needed for a happy ending.